ForgeRock/forgerock-web-login-framework/src/routes/docs/widget/full-api/+page.md

 }
 ```

-## Component
+### Component API

-The named `component` import provides controls of the modal component.
+The named `component` import provides methods for both listening (modal and inline type) as well as controlling (modal type only) the widget component.
+After initializing the component API via `component()`, you will receive an observable.
+Subscribing to this observable will allow you to listen and react to the state of the component.

 ```js
 import { component } from 'forgerock-login-widget';